 Performance Meetings Help Companies Thrive

-The key to accountability is to measure actual performance versus the original goals agreed upon by both you and your employee.
-This process of measurement helps to hold the employee accountable for their performance.
-During this phase, you will want to address both good and poor performance.
+When evaluating your employees, it’s important to hold them accountable to the performance metrics agreed upon by both you and your employee at the beginning of the cycle.
+(Since goals for the year have likely shifted, this would be where you bring in the new metrics you’ve identified.)
+During this phase, you want to address both good and poor performance.
 In addition to their quantitative goals, key areas of performance can include skill development, employee behavior, and overall attitude.
 If the employee is a manager, they may also have a performance focus around others’ development.

 Once you have benchmarked performance, you can identify the employee’s strengths and weaknesses.

-Phrased as areas to continue performance and areas to improve performance, this is a key element of the meeting as it bridges the past performance to the future goals and overall development.
+Phrased as areas to continue performance and areas to improve performance, this is a key element of the meeting.
+It bridges past performance to future goals and overall development.
+Here you will discuss the 2 or 3 items for both categories and share the feedback you gathered from your preparation.
+You will also discuss the evaluation of your working relationship.

 Whether you’re just starting to grow, or you’ve had a large team for years, it is never too late to start working on your culture.
 This post provides actionable tips on how small businesses can begin implementing this framework.